Subtracting binary numbers - Calculator

 10001010

 Then, starting from the right, try to subtract the digit of the bottom number from the digit of the top number for each column.
-If the difference between the digits is 0 or 1, then the difference is written into the result.
+If the difference between the digits is 0 or 1, then the difference is written into the solution.

 111000101